 3. Glass Coffee Tables

 Design a nostalgic 80s living room with bold colors, geometric patterns, and iconic decor.
-Sleek and minimal, glass coffee tables were a staple of 1980s living room design.
+Sleek and minimal, glass coffee table ideas were a staple of 1980s living room design.
 Their transparent surface added a sense of openness and light to a space, making them perfect for smaller rooms or those with lots of decorative elements.
 Often paired with chrome or brass legs, these tables brought a touch of glamour without being overpowering.
-A glass coffee table today offers the same timeless appeal and can blend well with both vintage and contemporary décor styles.
+A glass coffee table today offers the same timeless appeal and can blend well with both vintage and contemporary decor styles.

 4. Pastel Color Schemes